Temperature-Bias Noise and Quantum Shot Noise as Probes of Pairing Symmetry in Iron Pnictides

-Table \ref{tab} demonstrates that conductance, finite temperature quantum noise, zero temperature quantum shot noise, thermoelectric responses, and \(\Delta_T\) noise collectively form a robust set of observables capable of distinguishing \(S_{++}\) and \(S_{\pm}\) pairing symmetries in multiband superconductors.
+Table \ref{tab} demonstrates that conductance, finite temperature quantum noise, zero temperature quantum shot noise, and \(\Delta_T\) noise collectively form a robust set of observables capable of distinguishing \(S_{++}\) and \(S_{\pm}\) pairing symmetries in multiband superconductors.
 Together, they provide a coherent and experimentally accessible framework for identifying unconventional interband phase structures.

-Our analysis shows that distinguishing multiband pairing states requires a combination of transport, noise, and thermoelectric probes rather than any single observable.
+Our analysis shows that distinguishing multiband pairing states requires a combination of transport, noise probes rather than any single observable.
 Because each quantity is affected differently by the interband phase structure, their collective behavior produces a clear and symmetry-dependent signature.
-While Ref.~\cite{PhysRevB.108.L100511} has proposed thermoelectric coefficients as probes of pairing symmetry, these signatures are primarily quqantitaive.
+While Ref.~\cite{PhysRevB.108.L100511} has proposed thermoelectric coefficients as probes of pairing symmetry; these signatures are primarily quantitative.
 In contrast, we demonstrate that noise observables particularly $\Delta_T$ noise and quantum shot noise exhibit qualitatively distinct spectral structures for $S_{++}$ (twin peak) vs. $S_{+-}$ (single peak) pairings, providing a far more definitive transport fingerprint.